baggepinnen/LowLevelParticleFilters.jl/docs/src/parameter_estimation.md

 1. Methods that optimize prediction error or likelihood by tweaking model parameters.
 2. Methods that add the parameters to be estimated as states in the model and estimate them using standard state estimation.

 From the first camp, we provide som basic functionality for maximum likelihood estimation and MAP estimation, described below.
-An example 2), joint state and parameter estimation, is provided in [Joint state and parameter estimation](@ref).
+An example of 2), joint state and parameter estimation, is provided in [Joint state and parameter estimation](@ref).

 ## Maximum-likelihood estimation